As I mentioned in THIS POST, the Covid-19 lockdown has given me time to explore several bins of photographs in our garage.

 I love studying this image of Mom, as most of my years growing up, she and Dad were weighted down with worries concerning my older, special-needs brother, Greg.
 He had epilepsy, which eventually led to some brain damage, and for twenty years, they were involved with finding the doctors/meds that would control seizures.
 When I was about 8 or 9, they founded a school in our small town in Indiana for handicapped children.
 There were no special ed programs there at the time, so my parents created them.
 This, to me, is remarkable.
 The older I get, the more remarkable.

-Here are a few more photos I unearthed.
+Here are a few more photographs I unearthed.
 I had never seen these either.

-These are photos from Mom’s Navy days.
+These are photographs from Mom’s Navy days.
 (She served as a WAVE during the last two years of World War II.)
 She was stationed in Washington D.C. and Hawaii.

 Mom spoke with pride about her years in the Navy.
 She wanted the Navy hymn (Eternal Father, Strong to Save) sung at her funeral.
 She made a few good friends in the Navy that she stayed in touch with all her life.